MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/windows/cpp.md

 To copy the results of the build to Azure Pipelines, perform these steps:

-1. Click the [Copy Files task](../../tasks/utility/copy-files.md).
+1. Select the [Copy Files task](../../tasks/utility/copy-files.md).
 Specify the following arguments:

    * **Contents:** `**\$(BuildConfiguration)\**\?(*.exe|*.dll|*.pdb)`